vincent-noel/SigNetSim/README.md

 	sudo bash scripts/install.sh [folder]

-The server will run on localhost/[folder], with a default Admin with admin:admin credentials.
+The server will run on localhost/[folder].
 Should work for ubuntu [precise|trusty|stretch] and debian [wheezy|jessie|stretch].